2007 Texas A&M Aggies football team: Baylor

 This was the 104th Battle of the Brazos rivalry game between the Aggies and the Baylor Bears.
 Coming into the game, A&M had led the series 64–30–9.
 The Bears have never won a Big 12 opener away game, nor have they won at Kyle Field since a 20–16 victory in 1984.
 A&M currently leads the series 29–10–3 in games played at Kyle Field.
 This was the second time that the Bears and the Aggies met in September; in their first meeting, Baylor won 17–7 in 1979.
-The rivalry had been dormant from 1986–2003, as Baylor had not won a game since 1985.
+The rivalry had been dormant from 1986 to 2003, as Baylor had not won a game since 1985.
 In 2004, however, an unranked Baylor team pulled off a 35–34 upset in overtime against the then #16 Aggies at Floyd Casey Stadium.
 In 2005, the rivalry again became bitter when A&M had to complete two fourth down conversions in order to win 16–13 in overtime at Kyle Field.
 In their previous meeting at Floyd Casey in 2006, the Aggies outscored the Bears 31–21.
 The Bears were led by head coach Guy Morriss, who has compiled a 1–3 record with A&M. A&M head coach Dennis Franchione came in with a 3–1 record with Baylor.
 Three days prior to the game, Las Vegas casinos favored A&M to win by 17 points.
 The College Football News staff picked A&M to win by an average of 16.5 points.
 A Waco Tribune-Herald columnist predicted that the Aggies would win 31–20.

 The A&M secondary came into the game with a 62.9% completion rate, 243 passing yards, and 7.4 yards per attempt.
 Baylor quarterback Blake Szymanski had thrown for 1,211 yards and 14 touchdowns with 6 interceptions in the previous games of the season.

 In the game, A&M possessed the ball for 43 minutes and the defense allowed only seven Baylor first downs.
 The Bears dropped 10 passes.